abhinavg916/git-and-github/Git Commands.md

 git checkout branchname
 ```
 * To delete the selected branch forcefully (-d is used when it is not merged)
-    * NOTE: First be at another branch apart from targeted branch during deletion.
+    * NOTE: First be at another branch apart from targeted branch during deletion
 ```
 git branch -d branchname
 ```
 * To delete the selected branch forcefully (-D is used when it is merged)
-    * NOTE: First be at another branch apart from targeted branch during deletion.
+    * NOTE: First be at another branch apart from targeted branch during deletion
 ```
 git branch -D branchname
 ```